Soup for One (song)

 "Soup for One" is a song performed by the band Chic.
 The song is written in A minor and is featured on the soundtrack album Soup for One.
 The song went to No. 14 on the Billboard Soul singles chart and No. 80 on the Hot 100.

 Samples

 In 2000, it was sampled by French house duo Modjo for their single "Lady (Hear Me Tonight)".
-In live performances, Chic usually plays "Soup for One" in a medley with "Lady".
+Since 2009, Chic has added the song to their concert setlist, which is often performed as a mash-up song with "Soup for One".